Are you trying to learn more about a power of attorney in Georgia?

 The exceptions to these people who cannot be the medical power of attorney are relatives.

-For example, let’s say you want to get medical treatment at a hospital your daughter is a doctor at.
+For example, let’s say you want to get medical treatment at a hospital where your daughter is a doctor.

 Normally, since they are your doctor, they cannot be your medical power of attorney.